unicode-org/message-format-wg/meetings/agenda.md

 ## NOTE WELL

-The next call will be 2 June 2023.
+The next call will be Monday 5 June 2023.

 ***This is a regularly scheduled session***